 Noodling, as odd as it sounds, attracts men, women, boys and girls, all willing to go underwater, reach in a hole and battle catfish that often weigh upwards of 50 pounds.

-“There is a method for a successful catch,” said Greg Parker of XXXXXX, who has been hand grabbing for 20 years and has introduced dozens of newcomers to the sport.
+“There is a method for a successful catch,” said Greg Parker, who has been hand grabbing for 20 years and has introduced dozens of newcomers to the sport.
 “Boys, girls, men, women; I don’t know anyone who has quit grabbing because they were scared.

 “I know there are those who don’t keep it up after they have tried it, but that is usually because the lack the support system needed to keep it up.
 I’ve seen so many young women give it a try and be very good at it.”